Vishakha N. Desai

 Vishakha N. Desai is an Asia scholar with a focus on art, culture, policy, and women's rights.
 She currently serves as senior advisor for global affairs to the president of Columbia University, senior research scholar in Global Studies at its School of International and Public Affairs and chair of the Committee on Global Thought at Columbia University.
-She is president emerita of the Asia Society (2004–2012).
+She was president emerita of the Asia Society (2004–2012).
 In recognition of her leadership in the museum field, President Barack Obama appointed her to serve on the National Commission on Museums and Libraries in 2012.
 Desai has been recognized as one of the "Most Powerful Women in New York" by Crains Magazine, and for her Distinguished Service to the Visual Arts by ArtTable.
 She is a recipient of five honorary degrees from Centre College, Pace University, the College of Staten Island, Susquehanna University, and Williams College.

 Life and career

 Desai is senior advisor for global affairs to the president of Columbia University and senior research scholar in global studies at the School of International and Public Affairs.

 Desai served as president and CEO of the Asia Society, a global organization dedicated to strengthening partnerships among peoples of Asia and the U.S. from 2004 through 2012.
 As president, she set the direction for the society's diverse sets of programs ranging from policy initiatives and national educational programs to ground breaking exhibitions and performing arts programs throughout its network of eleven offices in the U.S. and Asia.
 Under her leadership the society expanded the scope and scale of its activities with the opening of new offices in India and Korea, a new center of U.S.–China Relations, various leadership initiatives, and inauguration of two new architecturally distinguished facilities in Hong Kong and Houston.
 Prior to becoming president, Desai held various senior positions at the Asia Society from 1990 to 2004.

 Before joining the Asia Society in 1990, Desai was at the Museum of Fine Arts, Boston as a curator and the head of public programs and academic affairs.
 She has taught at Columbia University, Boston University, and the University of Massachusetts where she was given a tenured appointment.
 A Scholar of Asian Art and a public intellectual, Desai is a frequent speaker at international forums on subjects focusing on cultural roots of Asia's economic and political transformation and challenges.
 She has authored opinion pieces on political, cultural, and women's development in Asia that have appeared in more than fifty publications around the world.
 Author of major exhibition catalogues and editor of a major scholarly publication on Asian Art History for the 21st Century, Desai is internationally recognized for her leadership in presenting contemporary Asian Art to western audiences.